Can AI Relate: Testing Large Language Model Response for Mental Health Support: Results

 \paragraph{Empathy.} We see that GPT-4 responses can have higher overall empathy than human peer-to-peer responses.
 When we break this down by dimension, we find that both clinician \#1 and clinician \#2 agreed that it is particularly high for ability to respond with an appropriate emotional reaction (human: $\mu_1=0.23$, $\mu_2=0.50$) vs. (AI: $\mu_1=0.86$, $\mu_2=1.11$) and exploration (human: $\mu_1=0.27$,$\mu_2=0.05$) vs. (AI: $\mu_1=0.43$,$\mu_2=0.43$).
 There was disagreement on interpretation, though the overall score is comparable for both sources (human: $\mu_1=0.91$, $\mu_2=0.91$) vs. (AI: $\mu_1=0.75$, $\mu_2=0.93$).
 Lower interpretation scores may be due to the fact that unlike peer-to-peer responders, GPT-4 does not have lived experiences to relate to patient scenarios.
 For empathy, overall agreement ranged from fair to moderate (Cohen's $\kappa=0.25-0.42$).

-\paragraph{MITI Global Score.} GPT-4 responses are particularly adept at focusing on and encouraging patient efforts to bring about positive change (human: $\mu_1=2.08$, $\mu_2=2.31$) vs. (AI: $\mu_1=3.08$, $\mu_2=3.13$).
-However, one of the clinicians noted that the GPT-4 responses seemed too direct, indicating this type of care may be low in other desirable values like partnership \cite{Moyers2016TheMI}.
+\paragraph{MITI Global Score.} GPT-4 responses are particularly adept at focusing on and encouraging patient efforts to bring about positive change (human: $\mu_1=2.08$, $\mu_2=2.31$) vs. (AI: $\mu_1=3.08$, $\mu_2=3.13$).\footnote{We note that as defined in the motivational interviewing integrity coding manual, this measures the responder's efforts to encourage change and does not measure the patient's actual behavioral change.} However, one of the clinicians noted that the GPT-4 responses seemed too direct, indicating this type of care may be low in other desirable values like partnership \cite{Moyers2016TheMI}.
 A qualitative analysis of GPT-4 responses shows that as the model can't relate through shared experience, it often acts out the role of an advisor and encourages patients to reach out for professional assistance.
 This may lead to the model being perceived as ``talking down'' to patients by some clinicians.

 \paragraph{} For the AI manipulation check, we find that clinician \#1 was able to discern between AI-generated and human-written text, predicting that 60\% of content is AI-generated (in truth, 56\% is AI-generated).
 However, clinician \#2 predicted that only 35\% of the content was AI-generated, indicating LLMs are capable of deceiving trained clinicians.